 Planning and Development Services

-Full instructions on how to to apply for permits, licenses and building code inspections please click here.
+For full instructions on how to apply for permits, licenses and building code inspections online, please click here.

 Other City Facilities

 Additional facilities restricting service include: